Citrus-Software/tangerine-docs/docs/developer/usecase.md

             else:
                 logger.info("Node %s not found to add action", assetName)
 ```
-### Exporting .action from Maya simple animation
+### Exporting `.action` from Maya: Simple Animation

-Animation with no deformations can be store easilly in a `.action` file using following dictionnary
+Animations without deformations can be easily stored in a `.action` file using the following dictionary:

 <Tabs>
   <TabItem value="from Maya to Tangerine" label="from Maya to Tangerine" default>